 The Conservation District has offered the following non-structural technical assistance:

 - A cornstalk nitrogen testing service that helps farmers determine whether enough nitrogen was applied is had been offered in 2015 and 2016.
 (View the 2015 and 2016 reports.)
 Contact Barry Spangler (570-837-3000, x118) for additional information.
-No decision has been made on whether we will offer this program again in 2017.
+(A limited program was offered in 2017.)
+No decision has been made on whether we will offer this program again in 2018.

 We have a database of people willing to offer their no-till planting services or equipment.
 You can even send us information if you wish to be on the list.
 Check out the "Technical Assistance Downloads" section for these items.
 We also can help out with manure spreader calibrations.